-Well-funded and well-organized are the likes of Hannity rather who, as Ross Douthat argued in The New York Times recently, “just want conservative politics to go on as before and don’t see why a Trump nomination needs to get in the way of their continued profits from Conservatism Inc.”
+Well-funded and well-organized are the likes of Hannity rather who, as Ross Douthat argues in The New York Times, “just want conservative politics to go on as before and don’t see why a Trump nomination needs to get in the way of their continued profits from Conservatism Inc.”

 Say Conservative Inc. and you say Ann Coulter.
 At least she was there before it got popular.

 In a radio interview last summer, the right-wing commentator praised Trump as “different”.